alvaroferran/fleet_management/README.md

-# fleet_management
+# Fleet management
-API to manage a fleet of distributed devices
+API to manage a fleet of distributed devices.